 Where additional information may be required such as health related information this will be obtained with the consent of the member who will be informed as to why this information is required and the purpose that it will be used for.

-Where Wokingham U3A organises a trip or activity that requires next of kin information to be provided, a legitimate interest assessment will have been completed in order to request this information.
+Where Wokingham U3A organises a trip or activity that requires Emergency contact information to be provided, a legitimate interest assessment will have been completed in order to request this information.
 Members will be made aware that the assessment has been completed.